-Our International Program activities are principally funded through the generous support of the Packard Foundation and the Critical Ecosystems Partnership Fund, the David and Lucile Packard Foundation, and The Christensen Fund.
+Our International Program activities are principally funded through the generous support of Rainforest Foundation Norway, the Critical Ecosystems Partnership Fund, the David and Lucile Packard Foundation, and The Christensen Fund.

 Our International Program also offers consultancy services on environmental law issues to government and inter-governmental organisations, including the United Nations Environment Programme and the Secretariat of the Pacific Regional Environment Programme.